 It’s important to note that S-corporations only exist on the federal level.
 We can help you go through the incorporation process should you choose the corporate entity as your business structure.

-These are the primary entities that you can select when structuring your business in Redding, CA. We can provide in-depth information about each entity selection and help you determine which entity selection best suits your particular business needs.
+These are the primary entities that you can select when structuring your business.
+We, in Shasta County, can provide in-depth information about each entity selection and help you determine which entity selection best suits your particular business needs.
 Besides helping your business go through the entity selection process, we can also provide further business strategy support based on the entity you’ve chosen.